Department of Linguistics (GRAD)

 Jennifer Arnold (Department of Psychology), Psychology and Psycholinguistics

-Mohit Bansal (Computer Science)
+Mohit Bansal (Department of Computer Science)

 Uffe Bergeton (Department of Asian Studies), Early Chinese Language, History, and Thought